eclipse-embed-cdt/eclipse-plugins/CONTRIBUTING.md

 Please understand that without being able to reproduce the bug we cannot identify your problem.

-To be allowed to enter issues, you need to first login to GitHug.
+To be allowed to enter issues, you need to first login to GitHub.

 Note: the text should respect the markdown syntax; preview the message before posting and correct if it does not look as  expected, especially inline code or other quoted text.